 - Be confident.

 Social Security: A social security card is only necessary for students seeking employment on campus.You may apply for a social security number after you have acquired a job by following these steps:

-- Obtain a letter from the employer indicating the terms of employment and bring it to the International Center.
+- Obtain a letter from the employer indicating the terms of employment and email it to ISSS@ucmo.edu.

-- Complete the Social Security Letter Request form available at the International Center website.
+- Complete the Social Security Letter Request form available on the Forms Webpage.

-- Pick up the letter prepared by the International Center for you to take with the employer letter and your immigration documents to the Social Security Office in Sedalia to apply for the Social Security number.
+- Pick up the letter prepared by Graduate and International Student Services for you to take with the employer letter and your immigration documents to the Social Security Office to apply for the Social Security number.

-- Receive Social Security card at the International Center and take the number to your employer.
+- Receive Social Security card at your home address used ont he application and take the number to your employer.